Holding Costs Guide

 Though they are typically much smaller than warehouses, individual storage containers or units in a special storage facility are suitable options for companies growing quickly, or those that are in the middle of a transition.

-They are designed for all aspects of the order fulfillment process to occur, and are not limited to storage only.
+They are designed to house all aspects of the order fulfillment process, and are not limited to storage only.

 It is important to note that a fulfillment center is not the same as an on-demand warehousing solution, or a marketplace that matches empty, available warehouse space to businesses that need a short-term storage option.